MicrosoftDocs/SupportArticles-docs/support/power-platform/power-apps/custom-connectors-not-show-refresh-url.md

 ## Symptoms

-When you try to verify the configuration of custom connectors that using **Generic Oauth 2** as the identity provider, you experience the following issues:
+When you try to verify the configuration of custom connectors that use **Generic Oauth 2** as the identity provider, you experience the following issues:

 - The **Security** page shows the placeholder text instead of the configured value in the **Refresh URL** field.